 Make sure you didn't miss anything with this list of the Best of the Week in the DevOps Zone (Apr.
 4 to Apr.
 10).
-Here they are, in order
+Here they are, in order of popularity:

 Every now and then in the world of security, something rather serious happens and we all run around like headless chicken wondering what on earth it means.
 Did the NSA finally “get us”?
 Is SSL dead?
 Is the sky falling?
 Well it’s bad, but not for everyone and quite possibly not as bad as many are saying it is.